-There’s nothing better than making fall desserts with homemade pumpkin purée until you get stuck with a bowl of pumpkin guts you don’t know what to do with.
-After all that scooping, you might as well put those pumpkin seeds to good use and roast them for a delicious source of protein and dietary fiber!
+There’s nothing better than making fall desserts with homemade pumpkin purée—until you get stuck with a bowl of pumpkin guts you don’t know what to do with.
+After all that scooping, you might as well put those pumpkin seeds to good use and roast them for a delicious source of protein that’s shelf-stable for weeks… if it’ll last that long for you!
+We usually make a few batches each autumn and still find ourselves wanting more by the end of winter.

 - 1.5 tbsp. cinnamon